usnistgov/mobile-threat-catalogue/contributing.md

                     - T - Technical comments on what information has been presented (e.g. correctness of facts, validity of any assumptions or conclusions, level of detail, or contextual relevance)
             - **Proposed Change**: With as much detail as possible, what change should be made.
             - **Justification**: Provide reasoning as to why the proposed change is necessary.
 For technical comments, references to supporting sources is encouraged.
-        b.
-If you are requesting a new threat be added.
-Remove the top half of the template labeled "_General Comment_" and fill out the bottom half labeled "_New Threat_".
+        2. If you are requesting a new threat be added, remove the top half of the template labeled "_General Comment_" and fill out the bottom half labeled "_New Threat_".
             - **Threat Category**: Identify the category you feel the threat falls under.
             - **Threat**: Provide a description of the threat.
             - **Threat Origin**: If possible, provide at least one resource that describes the nature of this threat.